Elis Paprika: 2014–2015: Now Girls Rule!

-2016-2018: Black & White, and growth for the Now Girls Rule movement
+2016–2018: Black & White, and growth for the Now Girls Rule movement

 In early 2016, Elis recorded tracks for her double EP "Black" & "White".
 These recordings feature bass player Vivien Larena.
 In February 2016, Vans included Elis Paprika's Now Girls Rule movement in their 50th anniversary celebrations, holding a House Of Vans Mexico concert, with Elis Paprika & The Black Pilgrims, Ruido Rosa, and Italian Hip Hop artist Miss Simpatía on March 18.
-Shaboomy Lozano from the band Azul Violeta replaced Cristian Hernandez who left the Black Pilgrims in early March, 2016.
+Shaboomy Lozano from the band Azul Violeta replaced Cristian Hernandez who left the Black Pilgrims in early March 2016.
 Vans also held a "Camp" for girls 8 and up, featuring music lessons given by Now Girls Rule artists, held on March 19 and 20 at School of Rock (company) Mexico City.

-On March 4, 2016 Elis Paprika released "Sad Girl", as the first single off Black & White.
+On March 4, 2016, Elis Paprika released "Sad Girl", as the first single off Black & White.
 "Sad Girl" was recorded by Shaboomy Lozano and Eric Diaz, with whom Elis originally began her career.
-On April 4, 2016 the official video for "Sad Girl" was released.
+On April 4, 2016, the official video for "Sad Girl" was released.

 Black & White was released on June 10, 2016.

-On June 2, 2017 the song "Olvídame" was released as the second single off Black & White through ONErpm, with its official video.
+On June 2, 2017, the song "Olvídame" was released as the second single off Black & White through ONErpm, with its official video.

 Elis Paprika & The Black Pilgrims released an animated video for "All My Friends Are Dead", the third single off Black & White on August 6, 2017.
 The band toured Mexico, The United States, South Korea, and Europe.
 The Mexico leg of the tour included the Circuito Indio organised by Mexico's Vive Latino Festival.
-Elis Paprika & The Black Pilgrims performed at Zandari Festa 2017, held from September 29 to October 1, 2017 in Hongdae, Seoul, South Korea.
+Elis Paprika & The Black Pilgrims performed at Zandari Festa 2017, held from September 29 to October 1, 2017, in Hongdae, Seoul, South Korea.

 In late October 2017, Elis Paprika & The Black Pilgrims premiered the official video for their song "Fight".
 Cristina Mo returned to the band as bass player.

-From late January through mid February, 2018 Elis Paprika played the final leg of her Black & White tour in the US, and performed in Canada for the first time, with a date in Vancouver BC.
-On May 4, her song "Now Girls Rule" was featured in Amazons's original series Diablo Guardián, season 1, episode 4.
+From late January through mid-February, 2018 Elis Paprika played the final leg of her Black & White tour in the US, and performed in Canada for the first time, with a date in Vancouver BC.
+On May 4, her song "Now Girls Rule" was featured in Amazon's original series Diablo Guardián, season 1, episode 4.